ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 ~~~~~~~~~~~~

 At present, SciSheets does not support plotting.
-However, there is clearly a **Plotting Requirement** for
+However, there is clearly a **plotting requirement** for
 any reasonable spreadsheet system.
-Our approach to plotting will be to leverage
+Our approach to plotting will most likely be to leverage
-the bokeh package ref?? since it provides a convenient way
+the ``bokeh`` package [BOKEHPRO] since it provides a convenient way
 to generate HTML and JavaScript for plots that can be embedded
 into HTML documents.
 Our vision is to make ``plot`` a function that can be used